Breadcrumb

 Natural Sciences at Peterhouse

 Most of our first and second year teaching is carried out by Fellows and other supervisors with close links to the college, all highly experienced.
 Our Directors of Studies are all active in teaching so academic progress is closely supported for all our students.
-Travel grants enable many of our students to take advantage of vacation work placements, projects and field-work opportunities, investigating the very latest scientific advances, from physics and developmental genetics to studying Darwin’s beetle collection and the ecology of tropical islands or Arctic lakes.
+We have some of the bet travel grants in the University and these enable many of our students to take advantage of vacation work placements, projects and field-work opportunities.
+Through these, students are able to investigate the very latest scientific advances, from physics and developmental genetics to studying Darwin’s beetle collection and taking advantage of tropical island ecology internships established specifically for Peterhouse students.
 The College’s scientific society, the Kelvin Club, is highly active; organising fortnightly talks from top scientists from within Cambridge and elsewhere.
 In addition to our academic strengths we aim to maintain a Natural Sciences community that everyone enjoys being part of; we are confident that we provide the best social events (dinners, desserts and BBQs) of any college!

 Physics